-MIN-553 Sociology of Adolescence 3 The course is designed to foster an intellectual understanding of the evolution of adolescence in Western society and current influences that shape its constitution.
+MIN-553 Sociology of Adolescence

+The course is designed to foster an intellectual understanding of the evolution of adolescence in Western society and current influences that shape its constitution.
 Special attention will also be given to application of this understanding toward effective ministry with youth.

-MIN-554 Theology of Women in Ministry 3 This course provides an in-depth opportunity for critical reflection about the roles of women in the church, home and community informed and governed by the text of scripture.
+This course provides an in-depth opportunity for critical reflection about the roles of women in the church, home and community informed and governed by the text of scripture.
 Substantial attention is given to examining and defining issues related to gender, understanding the impact of culture on identity development and seeking what God intends for women in ministry.
 Further emphasis is placed on understanding a historical context that reflects the experiences of women throughout the ages beginning with studying the women of the Bible.
-This course is available in-residence and by distance education.

-MIN-557 Introduction to Women's Studies 3 This course provides an introduction to the interdisciplinary field of women's studies from a Christian Worldview.
+This course provides an introduction to the interdisciplinary field of women's studies from a Christian Worldview.
 A historical and global perspective will be emphasized that is based on a breadth of theoretical constructs.
 Students will also have an opportunity to learn and critically examine how culture is a part of influencing identity formation in women.
 Within this course the contributions of women throughout history will be studied and analyzed.
 This course is available only on-line.